This article is part of our Customer Experience Hub — a collection of articles that explore the architecture, practices, and mindset behind great CX.

 I think the best Customer Experience professionals regularly read, watch, interact and listen to content that beefs up their know-how and perspectives.

-In the last month did you send a Compliment Letter or post a positive review on social media?
+In the last month, did you give or post a compliment?

 Great Customer Experience people look for the ‘good’ in what they experience.

-The lady at the salad counter at the grocery store, the bus driver, the Call Centre Agent that helped you untangle a sticky problem.
+The lady at the salad counter at the grocery store, the bus driver, the Contact Center Advisor that helped you untangle a sticky problem.

 The shampoo that really worked.